William I, Elector of Hesse: Reign

 Upon the death of his father on 31 October 1785, he became William IX, Landgrave of Hesse-Kassel.
 He was said to have inherited one of the largest fortunes in Europe at the time.

 William looked for help in managing his estate.
 He hired Mayer Amschel Rothschild as "Hoffaktor" in 1769, to supervise the operation of his properties and tax-gathering.
 The wealth of William's estate provided a good living for Rothschild and the men had a strong relationship; he founded the Rothschild family dynasty, which became important in financing and banking in Europe.
 Although they had been acquainted since 1775, William IX did not formally designate Rothschild as his overseer until 1801.

 The early fortunes of the Rothschild family were made through a conjunction of financial intelligence and the wealth of Prince William.
 During the Napoleonic Wars, William used the Frankfurt Rothschilds to hide his fortune from Napoleon.
 This money then saw its way through to Nathan Mayer, (N.M.) in London, where it helped fund the British movements through Portugal and Spain.
 The interest made from this venture was reaped by the budding banker barons, who used it to swiftly develop their fortune and prestige in Europe and Britain.
 It was not long before their riches outweighed those of their benefactor, William of Hesse-Kassel.

 In 1803, Landgrave William was created His Royal and Serene Highness The Prince-Elector of Hesse.
 In 1807 his electorate was annexed by the Kingdom of Westphalia, ruled by Jérôme Bonaparte, Napoleon's brother.
 William escaped to Denmark with his family and lived there in exile until the French were expelled from Germany.
 Following the defeat of the Napoleonic armies in the Battle of Leipzig, William was restored in 1813.

+After the restoration of the Electorate, he started with building a monumental palace in Kassel, the Chattenburg.
+Construction was halted after his death.

 He was a member of the Tugendbund, a quasi-Masonic secret society founded after the Battle of Jena–Auerstedt in June 1808 at Koningsberg.

 Several other prince-electors of the Holy Roman Empire had been recognized as kings at the Congress of Vienna (1815), and William attempted to join them by declaring himself King of the Chatti.
 However, the European powers refused to recognize this title at the Congress of Aix-la-Chapelle (1818) and instead granted him the grand ducal style of "Royal Highness."
 Deeming the title of Prince-Elector to be superior in dignity to that of Grand Duke, William chose to remain an Elector, even though there was no longer a Holy Roman Emperor to elect.
 Hesse-Kassel would remain an Electorate until it was annexed by Prussia in 1866.

 He ruled until his death in Kassel in 1821.
 He was succeeded by his son William.